ElvisWang2010/WROFE-2025/README.md

 *The chassis/rc car used to be $27 when we bought it.
 Now its changed to $125 for some reason.*

 ##  Robot Design Overview
-Most of the car was 3D printed or replaced.
+A majority of the robot was 3D printed or replaced.
 <table>
   <tr>
     <td align="center" width="33%">